 Degrees of wickedness

 In a recent post I explored conditions that tend to make designing a project to retire technical debt a wicked problem.
 And in another post I noted some conditions that tend to make designing a project to retire technical debt a super wicked problem.
-But not all technical debt retirement project design efforts are wicked problems.
-“Wickedness” can occur in degrees.
-Designing these projects can be a tame problem, especially if we incurred the technical debt recently.
-In this post I explore degrees of wickedness in retiring technical debt.
-I propose a framework for dealing with technical debt retirement project design problems that are less-than-totally wicked.
+But not all technical debt retirement project design efforts are wicked problems, and “wickedness” can occur in degrees.
+Designing these projects can be a tame problem, especially if we target the technical debt for retirement early in its existence.
+In this post I’ll explore degrees of wickedness in retiring technical debt, and propose a framework for dealing with technical debt retirement project design problems that are less-than-totally wicked.

-As a quick review, here are the attributes of wicked problems as Rittel and Webber see them [Rittel 1973], rephrased for brevity:
+As a quick review, here are the attributes of a wicked problem as Rittel and Webber see them [Rittel 1973], rephrased for brevity:

 1. There is no clear problem statement